writer

 A first section of my novel in progress has been posted as a pdf.
 Email comments to info@marionblackburn.net.I am working on the second installment.
 The excerpt also appears on my blog.

 In 2009 a gentle, humble Walker hound came into my life, earning the name Mayberry for a relaxed style straight from an old country store.
-On this page, he shared his adventures with me, my two beagles, Dewey and Geppeto, and the cats.
+He shared his adventures with me, my two beagles, Dewey and Geppeto, and the cats.
+In 2012, suddenly but without suffering, he left me.
+These days my family includes Martha the Polish Hound, Maurice the Beagle, and my cat family, Garbo, Camille, Poppy, Star, and Mouse.

 __________________